 If your pine tree is shedding new needles at its branch tips and appears to be dying from the bottom up, it may have one of several common plant diseases that typically attack conifers.

-Brown-spot needle blight is a fungus that attacks 28 species of pine.
+Brown-spot needle blight is a fungus that attacks 28 species of pines.
 The most obvious symptom is the appearance of spots on the needles.
-The most common spot is a straw-yellow spot that's 1/8 inch in diameter, but brown spots on an amber-yellow band are also possible.
+The most common is a straw-yellow spot that's 1/8 inch in diameter, but brown spots on an amber-yellow band are also possible.
 The tissue between the bands or spots usually remains green.
 In both cases, the spots have strongly defined margins, unlike spots caused by other needle diseases.
 Infected needles die from the tips back, until the entire needle is dead.

 Needle Cast Disease

 Needle cast disease can cause pine needles to turn yellow or brown from the bottom of the tree up.
 Although this fungus doesn't usually kill trees, they are weakened by it and so become more susceptible to other diseases and to insect attack.
 Over 40 species of fungi are responsible for needle cast, and fungi spores are spread by splashing rain and wind.

 Diplodia tip blight, also known as Sphaeropsis tip blight, usually infects trees that are at least 15 or 20 years old when they start producing cones.
-The diplodia fungus conlonizes the female cones, and release spores whenever it rains.
+The diplodia fungus colonizes the female cones and release spores whenever it rains.
 These spores infect and kill young shoots, resulting in sprays of stunted and dead needles at the tips of lower branches.

 An outward symptom of Dothistroma needle blight is the appearance of yellow-orange to brown bands around the needles.
 The bands can be water-soaked.
 The needles die and turn brown from the infection point to the tip.
-Infected needles drop from the tree, and heavy damage can occur in just 2 or 3 weeks after the disease first appears.
+Infected needles drop from the tree, and heavy damage can occur in just two or three weeks after the disease first appears.